About Palma de Mallorca

 Events in Palma de Mallorca

-A different kind of culture can be enjoyed when Palma hosts one of it's Fiestas.
-The two main festivals are held in January (Sant Sebastian) and June (Sant Joan).
-Sant Sebastian is Palma's patron saint and the city comes out in force to celebrate.
-The main events - parades, music concerts & fireworks - occur on the evening of the 19th January, with the more formal proceedings taking place on the actual saints day of the 20th January.
-Sant Joan is celebrated on the 24th June as part of the summer solstice.
-But again, it is the evening before that sees the biggest party.
-The infamous ‘Nit de Foc', or Night of Fire is held on the night of the 23rd June and sees bonfires lit throughout the city and the crazy ‘fire run' where locals dress as demons & devils and run through the streets bearing torches.
-Everyone eventually gathers in the Parc de la Mer for rock concerts, more bonfires, fire crackers and an impressive fireworks display.
-It's a crazy night!
+Sant Joan is celebrated on the 24th June as part of the summer solstice but, again, it's the evening before that sees the biggest party.
+The infamous ‘Nit de Foc', or Night of Fire is held on the night of the 23rd June and sees bonfires lit throughout the city and the crazy ‘fire run' where locals dress as demons and devils and run through the streets bearing torches.
+Everyone eventually gathers in the Parc de la Mar for concerts, more bonfires, firecrackers and an impressive fireworks display.

-Read about our experiences of Events in Palma in our Event Reviews in Palma.
+You can read about our experiences of events in Palma in our Event Reviews.

 Sights & Attractions in Palma de Mallorca